yandex/demeter/README.md

 - `demeter-inject-profiler-plugin` - analyzing @Inject constructor initialization
 - `demeter-compose-profiler-plugin` - Jetpack Compose analyzer

+**Note**: When using published Maven artifacts (not building from source), you need to explicitly add plugin dependencies in addition to the main profiler dependency.

 For dev build type:
 1. Add demeter plugin
 ```kotlin